digital-asset/docs.daml.com/docs/3.0.0/docs/daml-script/index.rst

 and used to initialize sandbox.
 During development not being able to control party ids can often be inconvenient.
 Here, we rely on :ref:`users <user-management-service>` which do put us in control of their id.
-User ids can be used in Navigator, triggers & other tools instead of party ids.
+User ids can be used instead of party ids in tools that support them.

 .. literalinclude:: ./template-root/src/ScriptExample.daml
    :language: daml